What You Eat Can Affect Your Feet

 Being Overweight puts Excess Pressure on Your Feet

-Apart from being keen with the types of food that you eat it is also important to check your weight.
+Apart from being keen on the types of food that you eat it is also important to check your weight.
 Eating sugary and fatty foods leads to weight gain which can hurt the health of your feet.
 The heavier you are, the more the weight that your feet will need to withstand which in turn leads to foot pain and inflammations.
 Also, overweight individuals are more prone to sprains and fractures due to slips and falls.

 Following a healthy diet will not only strengthen the bones, muscles, and ligaments but also helps to prevent obesity which also affects your feet.
 Although your diet should be enough to provide the body with all the nutrients that it requires, it is still necessary to take vitamin and minerals supplements.
 Minerals and vitamins help to deal with problems like plantar fasciitis and bridge any nutritional gaps.
 Also, combine your diet with routine exercises to improve your overall health